-Mason spring mount (except for Type SL) are equipped with Height Adjustment Bolts.
-The amount that the spring is compressed by the load it has to support can be compensated by unscrewing the adjustment bolt by the same amount, so that the Free Height ( before loading ) and Operating Height ( after loading ) are the same.
+Spring mounts (except for Type SL) are equipped with Height Adjustment Bolts.
+The amount that the spring is compressed by the load it has to support can be compensated by unscrewing the adjustment bolt by the same amount, so that the Free Height (before loading) and Operating Height (after loading) are the same.